threedoorsdown0/H1B-Case-Status-Prediction/README.md

 * Jinal Jain

 ## Who do I talk to?
-For any questions send an email at mssumaria@wpi.edu
+For any questions send an email at msawant@wpi.edu